builtwithjavascript/react-file-upload-tailwind/README.md

 }

 const onUploadClick = async (fileInfo: IFileInfo) => {
-  // to what you need with fileInfo.file
+  // do what you need to do with fileInfo.file
-  // i.e.
-  const file = new FormData()
-  file.append('file', fileInfo.file as Blob)
+  // i.e. create form data and post it to an API endpoint const file = new FormData() file.append('file', fileInfo.file as Blob)